 What you need to run Windows 11

-While Windows 11 is available as a free download, Microsoft has set a baseline of hardware specifications that allows users to take advantage of all its features.
+When it comes time to check if your PC will get Windows 11 update, it's worth noting that while Windows 11 is available as a free download, Microsoft has set a baseline of hardware specifications that allows users to take advantage of all its features.

 All the PCs and laptops powered by Intel’s sixth and seventh-generation processors are not eligible to get the new update.
 Also, an important thing, Windows 11 will not support 32-bit systems, so if you had been thinking of updating your device, well, the time has come.